niwciu/PUSHBUTTON_SWITCH_LIB/ReadMe.txt

-# PUSHBUTTON_SWITCH_LIB
+# PUSHBUTTON_SWITCH_LIB - simple cross platform library

-The `PUSHBUTTON_SWITCH_LIB` is a simple library providing interfaces for pushbutton switches and two-state switches.
+The `PUSHBUTTON_SWITCH_LIB` is a simple cross platform library providing interfaces for pushbutton switches and two-state switches.
 It includes features such as debouncing, repetition functionality for pushbuttons, and state management for switches.

 ## Usage